RBLP Trainer Certification

 Senior managers are responsible for fostering organizational learning by encouraging a culture of continuous improvement and innovation.
 They identify and promote best practices, support professional development programs, and drive initiatives that help the organization adapt to evolving market demands.

-To earn the RBLP-T certification, you must complete five hours of instructor-led, certification prep training (oral exam rehearsal) and pass the 2.5-hour oral exam.
+To earn the RBLP-T certification, you must complete at least five hours of instructor-led, certification prep training (oral exam rehearsal) and pass the 2.5-hour oral exam.

 During the certification exam, you will be assessed on your knowledge, skills, and experience in the competency domains below.